CtrlK

 Workflow Clarity

 Clear 4-step sequence from workflow setup → secrets configuration → test suite → release gate.
-Includes validation checkpoints (health check job, integration tests as release gate), conditional execution logic for fork PRs, and the error handling table provides a feedback loop for common failure modes.
+The workflow includes validation checkpoints (health check job, integration tests as release gate, fork detection to skip tests without secrets).
+The error handling table provides a feedback loop for common failure modes.

 3 / 3